oddstream/csol/csol.md

 ## Next

+- [ ] Klondike (CardTapped, PileTapped)
+- [ ] don't like passing Baize->L around
+- [ ] Waste fanning
+- [ ] MoveCard(STOCK, pile, prone)
+- [ ] CanAcceptTail should return an error string for toasting later
+- [ ] baize dragging
 - [ ] draw recycle
-- [ ] conformant functions in Lua?
-Register a conformant function from inside Lua Build RegisterConformantFunction("Tableau", TableauFn) and then call it from C with two Card args cPrev cNext, each arg is a table with {ord=3,suit=S,prone=false}
 - [ ] why does LoadFont cause a segmentation fault?
-- [ ] can remove a lot of Pile functions from the vtables
 - [ ] toast update/draw (error return from some functions could be a string)
-- [ ] Klondike
 - [ ] CardSetPos() problem
+- [x] Card flipping
+- [x] conformant functions in Lua?
+Register a conformant function from inside Lua Build RegisterConformantFunction("Tableau", TableauFn) and then call it from C with two Card args cPrev cNext, each arg is a table with {ord=3,suit=S,prone=false}
+- [x] can remove a lot of Pile functions from the vtables
 - [x] move csol.settings.lua into variant.lua
 - [x] Baize.LargestIntersection(baize, card)
 - [x] Pile.MoveCards(dst pile, src card)